epicisgood/VicHopMacro/README.md

-# Bee Swarm Vicious Macro

-**not completed** yet but will be very soon Im aware of many issues of this macro
+# information
+Hello!
+This macro is a public server vicious bee hoppper alone macro at a setspeed of 33.5 movespeed.
+This macro is only for 33.5 movespeed so if you dont have that then sad.
+This should be coco clogs or gummy boots

 ## Prerequisites

 Before you can use this macro, ensure you have the following software installed on your computer:

-1. **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+1. **Node.js**:
    - Download and install from [Node.js official website](https://nodejs.org/).

-2. **AutoHotkey**: A scripting language for Windows to create macros and automate tasks.
+2. **AutoHotkey**: you might not need to install this but do it anyways
-   - Download and install from [AutoHotkey official website](https://www.autohotkey.com/download/ahk-install.exe).
+   - Download and install from [AutoHotkey official website](https://www.autohotkey.com/download/ahk-v2.exe).